harvardinformatics/snakemake-workshop/run/index.md

 In the context of Snakemake, resources need to be specified keeping in mind that each rule may run multiple jobs on different inputs, so you'll have to request what you think is the most memory and runtime a given rule would need for the highest resource demanding input.

-Resources can be set for all rules using default values, or set on a per-rule basis.
+Resources can be set for all rules using default values, or set on a per-rule basis.Resources can be set for all rules using default values, or set on a per-rule basis.
+See a list of standard and SLURM plugin resource directives here: [Snakemake SLURM executor plugin resources :octicons-link-external-24:](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html#standard-resources){:target="_blank"}.

 ### Profiles